mblevu/justChere/BMM/README.md

 [**Run Test Scenario:**](https://github.com/kintokeanu/justChere/blob/main/BMM/test_bed.c)

-- For each test scenario, initialize a random number generator with a seed.
-- Allocate an array of pointers to store allocated memory pointers.
+**Inputs**
+1. *manager*: A pointer to the memory manager.
+2. *scenario*: The test scenario containing the number of requests and the maximum block size.

+**Flow**
+1. Initialize variables to keep track of statistics.
+2. Seed the random number generator.
+3. Initialize the allocation_pointers array.
-- Loop through the specified number of allocation and deallocation requests.
+4. Iterate over the specified number of requests.
-- For each allocation, use random values for block size within the specified range.
-- If allocation is successful, update statistics and allocated memory pointers.
-- For each deallocation, randomly select an allocated memory pointer and deallocate it.
-- Calculate and store allocation and deallocation times, sizes, and other statistics.
+5. Determine the block size based on the maximum block size in the scenario.
+6. Allocate memory if the block size is greater than 0.
+7. Update statistics based on allocation success or failure.
+8. Deallocate all allocated pointers.
+9. Calculate the average allocated size.
-- Print statistics for the test scenario.
+10. Print the statistics for the current test scenario.

+**Outputs**
+1. Statistics for the current test scenario, including total allocations, total deallocations, allocation time, deallocation time, max allocated size, min allocated size, average allocated size, and total failed allocations.

 [**Free Memory Manager:**](https://github.com/kintokeanu/justChere/blob/main/BMM/free_memory.c)

+**Inputs**
+1. *manager*: A pointer to a MemoryManager object.

+**Flow**
+1. Check if the manager pointer is NULL.
+2. If the manager pointer is NULL, return without doing anything.
-- Free the memory pool using free.
+3. Free the memory pool associated with the manager by calling free() on manager->memory_pool.
-- Free the MemoryManager struct.
+4. Free the manager object itself by calling free() on manager.

+**Outputs**
+1. None.
+The function does not return any value.

 ![Flow](images/flowchart.png)